b2evolution/ldap_plugin/README.md

 Authenticate users through LDAP during login

-This is the last version made available by Daniel Hahler.
+This is a revised version for b2evolution v6.